List of Fables characters: The New Jack Frost – "Jack Two" or "Jack Too"

 Although briefly distracted by the similarities between Wicked John and Jack Horner, Jack Frost manages to find his father at the Farm.
 Jack Horner, annoyed by his son's childish insistence, tricks him into believing that he must first complete a great quest before he has the right to ask his father any questions.
 With this objective in mind, Jack Frost takes part in the battle between Fables and Literals, ultimately turning the tide in favor of the Fables by freezing Kevin Thorn before he can write an end for the current universe.
 When the Literals leave the main universe to write a new one, Jack Frost stays back with his aunts, the Page Sisters, forswearing his bumbling father and unsure of his future.
-On Hillary and Priscilla's advice, Jack Frost divests himself of Lumi's powers.
-However, to his great surprise, instead of returning the meek, sickly kid he was, he turns into a quite handsome young man with the stamina and physical prowess of his father and the innate ability to hop between dimensions.
+On Hillary and Priscilla's advice, Jack Frost divests himself of Lumi's powers, but to his great surprise, instead of returning the meek, sickly kid he was, he turns into a quite handsome young man with the stamina and physical prowess of his father and the innate ability to hop between dimensions.
 Joining forces with Gepetto's wooden owl, briefly tasked by the Adversary in spying the Homelands, whom he names "McDuff", he starts a career as a hero for hire, with McDuff acting as the brains of the operation, and the good-natured, courageous, but trusty and still naive Jack acting as the brawn.

 Bookburner

-Son of Kevin Thorn, brother to Revise and father to Priscilla and Robin Page.
-Bookburner takes a different approach in dealing with magic to his brother, choosing to burn books completely, effectively removing those characters from existence.
+Son of Kevin Thorn, brother to Revise and father to Priscilla and Robin Page, Bookburner takes a different approach in dealing with magic to his brother, choosing to burn books completely, effectively removing those characters from existence.
 He does, however, claim to keep copies in what he refers to as his 'private collection', which appears to give him power over what remains of those characters, allowing him to compel them to act on his behalf.
 He has not been seen since the destruction of the Golden Boughs Retirement Village.